Pupil Premium Funding

-For the academic year 2014-2015 the school allocated £600 for pupil premium.
+The school has allocated £600 for pupil premium.
 This was been spent on Quality First Teaching for Literacy, additional hours to support children in class, residential trips, school milk scheme, swimming, a counselling service, mentoring, meaningful movement and sports clubs both during and after school.

-Children who are entitled to Free School Meals either currently or in the past attract additional funding to the school in 2014-2015 this was set at approximately £900 per pupil.
+Children who are entitled to Free School Meals either currently or in the past attract additional funding to the school.
+This was set at approximately £900 per pupil.
 At Langmoor we keep detailed records as to how this money is spent to support these and other pupils.
 These can be viewed in the Pupil Premium Statement document below.
 Apart from support with the cost of clubs, trips and residential trips we also target resources to directly impact upon the academic progress of pupils.